PatEast/Webmaster-Tools/Webpage-Approval-Checklist.md

 Most people don't read a whole webpage.
 If you want them to see something, say it first.

+## Is emphasis used sparingly?

+When emphasis (bold, italics, etc.) is used too frequently, text becomes hard to read and emphasis loses all meaning.
+Emphasize words and phrases only and do so with caution.

 ## Is text content chunked into small paragraphs?

 Smaller groupings of textual information is easier for people to read and remember.